New partnership aims to change narrative on homelessness

 Monique Lopez, CEO of United Methodist Outreach Ministries, and Eric Sperling, CEO of Social Television Network, joined “Arizona Horizon” to discuss their initiatives.

-Lopez and Sperling said shared their successes with their social enterprises and culinary programs to get clients back to work.
+Lopez and Sperling shared their successes with their social enterprises and culinary programs to get clients back to work.
 They also shared important stats highlighting the 2:1 ratio of individuals facing homelessness.

 Monique Lopez, CEO, United Methodist Outreach Ministries